Pound for pound, the Fujifilm X-T3 is the best mirrorless camera you can buy right now.

 Related: Best camera 2018

 Externally, the X-T3 is only a mild improvement on its predecessor.
-But tear it open and you’ll find out why it has the potential to be one of the best mirrorless all-rounders yet.
+But tear it open and you’ll find out why it’s one of the best mirrorless all-rounders yet.

 At its heart are a new ‘backside illuminated’ 26.1-megapixel X-Trans CMOS 4 sensor and an X Processor 4 chip.
 Together, these bring a host of improvements, with the three biggest being autofocus, burst shooting and video performance.